Safeguarding

 At Gillshill, we have a team of Year 5 and Year 6 pupils who take a lead on Health and Safety around the site.
 They applied for the job with specific criteria, interviewed by Miss Vine and selected.
 They undertake regular site audits to check for any areas which could be unsafe and report these to Miss Vine and Mr Awty.
 We recognise that pupils might notice things that we may not and this process allows us to take pupil viewpoints.

-The Health and Safty Ambassadors will also undertake walks with our Governors during our termly Governor visits.
+The Health and Safety Ambassadors will also undertake walks with our Governors during our termly Governor visits.

 Already, we have listened to the pupils and replaced all the benches on site to provide new sturdier seating.